namtoki/English/wordlist.md

 cattle:                             The number of cattle with the disease is multiplying at a rapid pace.
 charm:                              The actor still retains his youthful charm.
-cheat:                              He cheated on the exam even though he had a reputation for honesty. chick*:                             He's apparently discouraging his kids from keeping a chick.
+cheat:                              He cheated on the exam even though he had a reputation for honesty. chew*:                              My dog occasionally chews our slippers when he needs more affection. chick*:                             He's apparently discouraging his kids from keeping a chick.
 childish:                           He insulted her by saying that her behavior at the party was childish.
 collapse:                           Many houses collapsed during the earthquake, and hundreds of villagers were killed.